synapse-gateway/synapse-builder/README.md

 ## Prerequisites

-Please install the following if you do not already have each one installed:
+Please have all of the following configured and ready to use on your local machine:
 - [Node.js and NPM](https://nodejs.org/en/download/)
 - [AWS Account](https://portal.aws.amazon.com/billing/signup#/start)
 - [AWS CLI configured locally](https://aws.amazon.com/cli/)